greg-raven/Impeachment-Chronicles/_posts/2024-07-21-a-corpse-would-be-better.md

 ---
-title: "A dead body is more cometent than Trump"
+title: "A dead body is more competent than Trump"
 layout: post
 tags:
 - Sim Gill